shinefield/mangoszerocontent/README.md

 use the `mysql_import` script to load the individual data tables into your databases.
 Should your database user have wildcard rights, the script creates the database - if not existent - and then populates them.

-If you make changes to the database, either by adding/modifying content, or by making changes to the database structure, you may execute `mysql_dump` to save each table into the repository.
-Should you add or remove tables, add `dump_data`, `dump_struc` commands to `mysql_dump`, or remove them as needed.

 Configuring you realm list